 The Goddard Memory Access Protocol (GMAP) is used specifically to configure the Goddard SpaceWire routers, and the GMAP packet format expands on the SpaceWire defined packet.
 There are three GMAP functions: GMAP Write, GMAP Read, and GMAP Read Response.
 When sending a GMAP Read request to a Goddard router, the GMAP protocol inserts a variable length reply address field into the packet which the router copies byte-for-byte to the address field of the Read Response packet.
-The router will also insert a SpaceWire protocol ID into the response packet as well.
+The router will also insert a SpaceWire protocol ID into the response packet as well as the final return address byte.
 The return address and protocol ID allow the Read Response packet to be routed to the node that originated the read request and processed by GMAP protocol service.
 GMAP writes occur without any response from the router so there are no additional capabilities in the router to support this function.

 The Time Protocol is used to send an absolute time message from one node to another within a payload.
 Typically, a single node will maintain the reference time and broadcast it out to all other nodes.
 This protocol is intended to be used along with SpaceWire timecode packets which are used as the low-latency epoch for telling the receiving nodes that the previously delivered time is valid.
 This protocol is also intended to be used with the broadcast protocol to enable a coarse-grained time distribution solution for payloads.
+Discrete hardware signals between nodes can also be used to implement a time distribution solution if more precise timing is required.